- I want to ...

 Convention co-chairs assist with the planning of the annual OAN Convention, which traditionally takes place in the fall.
 Staff Liaison: Allan Niemi

 The Education Committee identifies and promotes educational opportunities that benefit OAN members and their work force.
 It provides topic guidance for OAN educational programming at the Farwest Show, Northwest Ag Show and other venues.
 The committee also discusses materials, tools and resources for promoting careers in horticulture, and administers and oversees revisions for the Oregon Nursery Professional certification program.
 The committee meets at the call of the chair.
-Staff Liaison: Kristen Urban
+Staff Liaison: Zen Landis

 The Farwest Show Committee works on planning, producing and marketing the annual trade show that occurs in August.
 This volunteer committee helps coordinate member business tours, relevant and important seminar opportunities, and business-to-business sales.
 The committee typically meets on the third Wednesday of each month from spring through summer.
 Staff Liaison: Allan Niemi